 Turkish cuisine is famous for its delicious milk desserts and Güllaç is one of them.
 Güllaç is a traditional Ramadan dessert that dates back to Ottoman Era.
 This delicious dessert is very popular during Ramadan month because it is very light and easy to prepare.

-The Güllaç word derived from the combination of ‘Güllü’ and ‘Aş’ words in Turkish.
-‘Gül’ word means ‘rose’ and ‘Aş’ word means food in English.
+The Güllaç word is derived from the combination of Güllü and Aş words in Turkish.
+Gül word means rose and Aş word means food in English.
 So basically, it may sound like food with a rose.
-The word ‘Güllü-Aş’ eventually turn to ‘Güllaç’ word within those years.
+The word Güllü-Aş eventually turn into Güllaç word in time.
 You may be curious about the relation of rose with this dessert.
-It is not the rose flower itself, but the rose water has a relation with this dessert.
+It is not the rose flower itself, but the rose water has a connection with this dessert.

-In Ottoman culture, rose water has a special place because in Islamic beliefs good smell is important.
+In Ottoman culture, rose water has a special place because in Islamic beliefs; a good smell is important.
 So for this reason, using rose water as a fragrant and as a food sweetener was very common at Ottoman Palace.
-However, today, some people use rose water, some don’t in this dessert.
-Personally, I don’t love the rosewater flavor, so I prefer not to use it in any recipe.
+However, today, some people use rose water, and some don’t in this dessert.
+Personally, I don’t love the rosewater flavor and smell, so I prefer not to use it in any recipe.

-In the 1400s, this delicious dessert was made by mixing cornstarch with water.
-Ottoman women were mixing cornstarch and water to make paper-thin Güllaç sheets.
+In the 1400s, this delicious Gullac Turkish dessert was made by mixing cornstarch with water.
+Ottoman women were mixing cornstarch and water to make paper-thin Güllaç sheets (leaves).
 When the mix meets with air, it dries quickly and became easy to stack and store.
 When they want to use these paper-thin sheets, they were soaking them up in milk and sugar and ate them.

 Where to eat?

 If you visit Turkey during Ramadan month, you must taste this delicious milk dessert.
-In Ramadan month, most of the patisseries put Güllaç dessert into their menu.
-If you are in Istanbul during Ramadan, I strongly recommend you to stop by at the Emirgan Sütiş restaurant to taste Güllaç dessert.
+During Ramadan month, most of the patisseries put Güllaç dessert on their menu.
+If you are in Istanbul during Ramadan, I strongly recommend you stop by the Emirgan Sütiş restaurant to taste their Güllaç dessert.
 They are very good at making milk desserts and other desserts.